uschpc/webportal-netlify-gatsby/src/navigation/user-information/Accounts.md

 Duo Two-Factor Authentication is also required.
 If you have not already signed up for Duo on your USC NetID account, please visit [this page](https://itservices.usc.edu/duo/enroll) to enroll.

 Access to and use of resources is based on participation in projects.
 Project setup and resource allocation requests must be made by a project's PI using the [Research Computing User Portal](https://hpcaccount.usc.edu/).
-Detailed instructions for project and resource management are available in our [Research Computing User Portal user guides](/user-information/user-guides/high-performance-computing/research-computing-user-portal).
+Detailed instructions for project and resource management are available in the [Research Computing User Portal user guides](/user-information/user-guides/high-performance-computing/research-computing-user-portal).

 ### Principal Investigator (PI) eligibility